lDev28/calculator/README.md

 # calculator
 ### Try it

-Not hard but, so simple )
+It's hard but, simple )